Pietà (Titian): Analysis

 For Tom Nichols, "Titian's dramatization of the conflicting emotions of those who witness Christ's death lends his painting its bleakly expressive power.
 His focus effectively breaks up the usual formal unity expected of a pietà, isolating its protagonists from each other to undermine more abstract possibilities of aesthetic harmony or more resolved theological meaning."

 The Pietà was an unusual subject in Venice, and Titian's choice of it probably relates to Michelangelo's Florentine Pietà, also originally intended to decorate the artist's tomb, with a self-portrait as Nicodemus.
 Throughout Titian's career he had reflected the paragone, or argument over superiority in art, with works asserting the superiority of painting over sculpture, within painting of Venice over Florence, and "it is not difficult to read the radically pictorial quality of his Virgin and Child as a last attempt to defeat his great rival."
 Erwin Panofsky prefers to see it as "A lifelong rivalry, compounded of mutual respect as well as opposition, ended in a tribute paid by the survivor to his defunct antagonist — and doing honor to both".

 There are also elements looking back to Titian's master Giovanni Bellini, for example the mosaic semi-dome, seen in Bellini's San Giobbe Altarpiece of c.
 1487, now also in the Accademia.

 According to Sydney J. Freedberg, it "is less a painting about Christian death and tragedy than a splendid and impassioned affirmation of both art and life.
 Its true protagonist is the Magdalene, salient in a radiance of green against a gold-shot background, who walks out of the picture into the real world, shouting, palpable, magnificent, and one with us in life.
 She illustrates a cry of grief, but makes the effect of pronouncement of victory.

+In a contrasting 2015 reading, Natalia Di Bartolo interpreted the painting as the terminal point of Titian's spiritual and existential inquiry.
+In her account, the destabilized composition, the dissolution of form, the darkened palette and the elusive source of light give visual form to a profound crisis of faith.
+The kneeling old man, generally identified as Titian's self-portrait, approaches the sacred figures without receiving an answer: the Virgin does not respond, Christ is dead, and the Magdalene calls towards an absence.
+Di Bartolo therefore reads the work as an extreme meditation on death, the collapse of certainty and the terrifying possibility of nothingness.